kmaria/til/mysql/installMySQLMacOS.md

 ### MySQL
-Open Terminal and execute the following command
+Open Terminal and execute the following command:
  `brew services start mysql`

 To set the root password: